wallacelim/climatehero-web/docs/web_application_documentation.md

 Allow users to share and receive goals with other users.

-_Prerequisites_: Some form of social graph which connects users and user groups must be established prior.
+_Prerequisites_: Some form of social network graph which connects users and user groups must be established prior.

 ##### [Use case #1: Sharing of goals](#use-case-1-sharing-of-goals)